 Playing the Game

-Those who predict their first spin correctly take the shorter path of the Biblical creation story, while those who predict incorrectly take the much longer path of the Scientific creation story.
+Before players spin for the first time, they are asked to predict the number they will spin.
+Those who predict correctly take the shorter path of the Biblical creation story; those who predict incorrectly take the longer path of the Scientific creation story.

 Of course, there were no humans at the Beginning of Time, so each player begins the game as simply an inchoate idea of what it will be like eventually to represent a human.